 Yeah.

-Anyway, uh Rush, you know, uh I'm gonna I'm I'm an employer.
+Anyway, Rush, you know, I'm an employer.

 What do you do?

-What do you want what do you do?
+Whoa, What do you do?

-Uh uh I'm I'm a golf course superintendent, so you should love that.
+I'm a golf course superintendent, so you should love that.

 That's okay.

-They they've all come to me in the last few months complaining to me about wages with the gasoline.
+They've all come to me in the last few months complaining to me about wages with the gasoline.

-It's hurting them so bad, yet almost every Monday, like clockwork, they're coming in to work.
+It's hurting them so bad, yet almost every Monday, like clockwork, they're coming into work.

-You know, you're you're complaining to me about the extra 40 dollars a month it costs you to run your run your truck up and down the road.
+You know, you're complaining to me about the extra $40 a month it costs you to run your truck up and down the road, yet you're blowing $150 every weekend doing this on things that are meaningless later in life.

-When you look back, you're you're blowing this money and you're crying that somebody else needs to pick up your slack.
+When you look back, you're blowing this money and you're crying that somebody else needs to pick up your slack.

-And you know, when I try to tell these guys this, you know, I try to be a fair boss and I try to explain these things to these guys and I try to not only be a boss but kind of be a life leader for them as well.
+And, you know, when I try to tell these guys this, you know, I try to be a fair boss and I try to explain these things to these guys.

-Are these guys illegal?
+Are these illegal blocks are these guys illegal?

-I I'm don't answer it.
+Don't answer it.

-There's a new push on.
+There's a new push-on.

-I'm just trying to be fine.
+I'm just trying to be hang on here, Rooster.

 We are back.

-El Rush Ball, talent on loan from God.
+El Rushball, talent on loan from God.

-You know, I had to hurry you through that, Rooster, and I I wanted to spend a little bit more time with you because what you said makes a lot of sense.
+You know, I had to hurry you through that, Rooster, and I wanted to spend a little bit more time with you because what you said makes a lot of sense.

-But I had to ask you a question about these you said they they elected not to take health insurance.
+But I had to ask you a question about these.

 That is true.